kayleecodes1/nonograms/Task List.md

 REFACTOR

-[ ] Refactor PuzzleContainer to use child slots
 [ ] Refactor label calculation to abstract forward backward logic [ ] Implement cell component
 [ ] Separate Grid component and InteractiveGrid logic ?? maybe

 BUGS

-[ ] Refactor Cell to distinguish between guess and display state
-        currently shows red guess, but should be red solution also prevents IsCorrect from working correctly, even if its error it should be correct with current rules don't forget to consider label calculation, which uses IsCorrect ...

 // consider integrating individual components with GameState / MobX more tightly
 //  but can still maintain display components, like Grid